leejunweisg/cz4031-project-2/README.md

     cd cz4031-project-2/database
     ```

+3. Download the `database-dump.sql` file from junwei's onedrive, save it in the database folder in Step 2.

-3. Use `docker-compose` to bring up the containers.
+4. Use `docker-compose` to bring up the containers.
 During first creation, the database dump will be imported to the database automatically.
     ```
     docker-compose up -d
     ```

-4. The database is accessible on port `5432` and pgadmin is accessible at port `8080`.
+5. The database is accessible on port `5432` and pgadmin is accessible at port `8080`.